 Notice the term many.
-The resurrection event didn't happen in a closet.
 The risen Christ appeared to many individuals over a forty day period, once to a group of over five hundred people at the same time (1 Cor 15:6).
 He focused on the apostles and gave them many proofs of His resurrection, such as by eating with them (Luke 24:42-43).

 Furthermore, He taught them.
 About what subject?
 Interestingly, Luke says He spoke about "the kingdom of God."
 The kingdom of God is an important theme in Acts.

 Philip preached "the good news of the kingdom of God" in Acts 8:12.
 Paul told new believers in Acts 14:22, "We must go through many hardships to enter the kingdom of God."
 Later at Ephesus Paul spent three months arguing in the synagogue with unsaved Jews "about the kingdom of God (19:8)."

-And Luke ends the book highlighting this theme, too.
+Luke ends the book highlighting this theme, too.
 In chapter 28, while under house arrest in Rome, Paul received visitors.
 According to verse 23, "From morning till evening he explained and declared to them the kingdom of God and tried to convince them about Jesus from the Law of Moses and from the Prophets."

-The last verse of the book, in fact, says this of Paul's activities in prison, "Boldly and without hindrance he preached the kingdom of God and taught about the Lord Jesus Christ (28:31)."
+In fact, in the very last verse of his book, Luke says of Paul's activities in prison, "Boldly and without hindrance he preached the kingdom of God and taught about the Lord Jesus Christ (28:31)."

-Answer this.
+So answer this.
 When was the last time you mentioned the kingdom of God when you witnessed to an unbeliever?
-Most gospel presentations don't.
+Very few gospel presentations do.
 That's unfortunate.